 • Contraception: We require participants who could become pregnant to use contraception for at least one month before they receive their first vaccination, and for the entire duration of the study.
-Unless you are post-menopausal or have had a permanent sterilisation procedure, you will be required to use one of the contraception methods listed below and to have a pregnancy test at screening and before biopsy procedures and vaccination.
+Unless you are post-menopausal or have had a permanent sterilisation procedure, you will be required to use one of the contraception methods listed below and to have a pregnancy test at screening and before vaccination and challenge.

 Acceptable effective contraception methods include:

-• Oral, injected or implanted hormonal contraceptives ("the pill", "the depot")

-- Intrauterine device (IUD) or intrauterine system (IUS) ("the coil") - Condoms or occlusive cap with spermicide - Sole sexual partner has had a vasectomy - Complete abstinence from sexual intercourse which could result in pregnancy (please note this must be in line with participants' normal lifestyles, and declarations of abstinence during the study will not be sufficient)

-• Pregnancy: If you were to become pregnant during the study, you should tell us immediately so that we can review study procedures and determine the appropriate safety follow up.
+- Oral, injected or implanted hormonal contraceptives ("the pill", "the depot") - Intrauterine device (IUD) or intrauterine system (IUS) ("the coil") - Condoms or occlusive cap with spermicide - Sole sexual partner has had a vasectomy - Complete abstinence from sexual intercourse which could result in pregnancy (please note this must be in line with participants' normal lifestyles, and declarations of abstinence during the study will not be sufficient) - Pregnancy: If you were to become pregnant during the study, you should tell us immediately so that we can review certain study procedures and determine the appropriate safety follow up.
 With your consent we would follow you up to birth or end of pregnancy.
 Study procedures such as vaccination and inoculation will be suspended if pregnancy detected before them.
-If pregnancy detected after inoculation, we will need to assess the need for antibiotic treatment and discuss it with you.

-• Other vaccinations: If during the study you require any vaccinations for health, travel, or occupational reasons, you should inform the study team before you have the vaccine.
+If pregnancy detected after inoculation, we will need to assess the need for antibiotic treatment and discuss it with you. - Other vaccinations: If during the study you require any vaccinations for health, travel, or occupational reasons, you should inform the study team before you have the vaccine.
 We ask you not to have any vaccines within 28 days (before or after) of the study vaccine.
-Exceptions to this are flu vaccines and COVID-19 vaccines which can be given within 14 days (before or after) of the study vaccine.

-• Identification: We will ask you to bring a form of photographic Government issued ID to your first visit and provide your National Insurance number.
-A copy will be kept securely and checked at each visit by authorised members of the study team.

-• Medications: If you begin taking any new medications during the study (prescribed or over the counter), please inform the study team.
+Exceptions to this are flu vaccines and COVID-19 vaccines which can be given within 14 days (before or after) of the study vaccine. - Identification: We will ask you to bring a form of photographic Government issued ID to your first visit and provide your National Insurance number.
+A copy will be kept securely and checked at each visit by authorised members of the study team. - Medications: If you begin taking any new medications during the study (prescribed or over the counter), please inform the study team. - Blood donation: Under current UK regulations, participants must not donate blood during their involvement in the study.
+You will be able to restart blood donation once your last study visit has been completed. - Taking part in other clinical studies: You should not take part in other clinical studies where drugs or vaccines are administered or where repeated blood samples are taken.

-• Blood donation: It would be best to avoid blood donation as we will be taking blood on a regular basis during the study.

-• Taking part in other clinical studies: You should not take part in other clinical studies where drugs or vaccines are administered or where repeated blood samples are taken.